AraavNayak/PioneerHacksV/README.md

 # PioneerHacksV

 We are very excited to present our product SKIB for the PioneerHacks V Hackathon!
+Here's a detailed description of SKIB's objective and implementation.

 ### Mission
 Our mission is to ensure everyone is able to develop their communication skills so they can express their ideas clearly.